joef551/camel-cql/readme.md

 ````
 Even though they share one identical parameterized field, they do not have an equal number of parameterized fields.

-When a request message arrives, in the form of a Camel in-message, that specifies a SELECT method, the three **distinct** SELECT statements (from the above set) become candidates for the request.
+When a request message arrives at a CQL endpoint, in the form of a Camel in-message, that specifies a SELECT method, the three **distinct** SELECT statements (from the above set) become candidates for the request.
 The input parameters (key:value pairs) in the request message dictate which of the three to use.
 For example, if the request message contains one Map with one key:value pair of `username:joe`, then the Map is bound to the second SELECT CQL statement.
 If the request message contains only one Map with one key:value pair of `user:joe`, then the Map is bound to the third SELECT statement.
-If there is no request message (i.e., the Camel exchange does not include a payload), then the first CQL select statement is used because it has no parameterized fields.
+If there is no request message (i.e., the Camel exchange does not include an in body), the first CQL select statement is used because it has no parameterized fields.
 An exception is thrown if a match cannot be found.

-<u>**If the in-message comprises a list of maps, then all of the maps in the payload must have the same set of keys! </u>** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
+**If the in-message comprises a list of maps, then all of the maps in the payload must have the same set of key names!** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
 A list of maps cannot be used for a SELECT.

 <u>fetchSize</u>

 The **fetchSize**, which is used exclsuively by the SELECT statement, controls how many rows will be retrieved as part of a result set (the goal being to avoid loading too much results in memory for queries yielding large results).
 Please note that while a value as low as 1 can be used, it is **highly** discouraged to use such a low value in practice, as it will yield very poor performance.
-If in doubt, using the default is probably a good idea.
+If in doubt, using the [default](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/QueryOptions.html#DEFAULT_FETCH_SIZE) is probably a good idea.
+You can override the default via the [QueryOptions](#queryoptions)

 <u>consistencyLevel</u>